ekernf01/rlookc/vignettes/vignette_knockoff_generation.md

     ## [1] 100  99

 You can also generate leave-one-out knockoffs with low memory footprint.
-These are stored as a set of knockoffs generated with no variables left out, plus a set of low-rank updates to correct them as if they had been done with specified variables left out.
+These are stored using an algebraic decomposition: a typical set of knockoffs generated with no variables left out, plus a set of low-rank updates to correct them one by one.

 ``` r
 looks = rlookc::create__looks(matrix(rnorm(1e4), nrow = 1e2), mu = 0, Sigma = diag(100), output_type = "knockoffs_compact")